thejoeosborne/nestjs-be-test/README.md

 ### Data Import

-If you've gotten this far, it is now time to put your new api to the test.

-Import all rows from users.csv file into our new users collection.
+Download and import all rows from [users.csv](https://sc-interviews.s3.amazonaws.com/users.csv.zip) file into our new users collection.

-(This file will be sent as a separate attachment)

 Create a new data seeding endpoint that will upload a CSV file and insert the new users.